Collection Estimates for the week of August 29

-The Tuesday refuse collection area may be serviced during the week of May 30 and crews will then cycle back to the Wednesday and Thursday areas possibly during the week of June 6.
+The Friday refuse collection area could be serviced during the week of July 4 and crews will then cycle back to the Monday and Tuesday areas possibly during the week of July 11.

 These estimates are based upon the best available information at the time the update was published.
 Actual collection times are dependent upon workload, weather conditions, and equipment availability.
 For more current information, use the maps below.
 The maps are updated daily during collection periods.

 East Side Residents can also bring their brush to the drop off site at 4602 Sycamore Avenue.

 - DO NOT PILE BRUSH IN THE STREET.

 - DO NOT BLOCK THE SIDEWALK WITH YOUR BRUSH PILE.

 - DO NOT MIX LEAVES & YARD WASTE WITH THE BRUSH.

 To minimize the amount of time your brush pile is at the curb, click on the below map for the refuse collection area a day ahead of your own collection day.
 For example, if you have a Wednesday refuse collection day, you should click on the map for the Tuesday Refuse Collection area.

 When the map for the refuse collection area the day before yours is colored blue, that means crews are currently collecting from that area.
 When crews finish that area, they will then be in your neighborhood.
 And you should have your brush out before crews get to your neighborhood, otherwise it could be set out late and not picked for weeks.

 Therefore, when the map for the refuse collection area ahead of yours is blue, you should get your brush curb side.
 This method ensures your brush is ready prior to crews arriving in your neighborhood.
 It will shorten the amount of time the pile is on the terrace.
 And it ensures that you will not miss the crews and need to wait several weeks for the next collection.